-They were once dismissed as street dogs and mongrels.
+They’ve been dismissed as street dogs, mongrels, and worse.
 But as a breed they are smart, tough, athletic, loyal – and ancient.
 They are the Africanis, the dog of Africa.

 You’ll see them in the villages and dirt roads of rural South Africa, and on the streets of the country’s townships: undistinguished medium-sized dogs, sometimes scrawny, with long snouts, pointed ears, short brownish coats and springy up-curled tails.